Optimal investment for participating insurance contracts under VaR-Regulation: The financial market and participating contracts

-Hence, $\wt{\delta}$ is the actual (achieved) bonus rate of the policyholder, $\wh{L}_T$ is the difference between the bonus threshold and the guarantee, and $f(x)$ is the payoff that the insurer receives in case that the wealth $x$ is greater than the bonus threshold $\wh{L}_T$.
-Like any profit-seeking company, the life insurance company sets up its investment mix to primarily maximize the benefits of its shareholder.
-Hereby, we assume that the shareholder values her benefits through a utility function $U$ defined on the positive real line, which is twice differentiable and satisfies the usual Inada and the asymptotic elasticity (AE) (see \cite{kramkov1999}) conditions
+Hence, $\wt{\delta}$ is the actual (achieved) bonus rate of the policyholders, $\wh{L}_T$ is the difference between the bonus threshold and the guarantee, and $f(x)$ is the payoff that the insurer receives in case that the wealth $x$ is greater than the bonus threshold $\wt{L}_T$.

+Like any profit-seeking company, the life insurance company sets up its investment mix to primarily maximize the benefits of its shareholders.
+Hereby, we assume that the shareholders value their benefits through a strictly concave utility function $U$ defined on the positive real line, which is twice differentiable and satisfies the usual Inada and the asymptotic elasticity (AE) (see \cite{kramkov1999}) conditions

-We assume furthermore that $U(0)=\lim_{x\to 0}U(x)>-\infty$.\footnote{The case where $U(0)=\lim_{x\to 0}U(x)=-\infty$ is easier and can be treated without concavification procedure, see more in Remark \ref{Re:infty}.} As usual, we denote by $I$ the inverse of the first derivative of the utility function $U^{\prime}$.
-For optimal terminal wealth representations we introduce
+We assume furthermore that $U(0)=\lim_{x\to 0}U(x)>-\infty$.
+The case where $U(0)=\lim_{x\to 0}U(x)=-\infty$ is easier and can be treated without the concavification procedure, see more in Corollary \ref{Re:infty}.
+As usual, we denote by $I$ the inverse of $U^{\prime}$, the first derivative of the utility function.